Published on 23-Feb-2021

 • Verify the nameplate information is correct per the manufacturer’s data reports and design requirements;

 • Verify equipment is installed correctly, and supports are adequate and secured.
 Exterior equipment such as ladders and platforms are secured.
-Insulation is properly installed and flanged, and other mechanical connections are properly assembled and the vessel is clean and dry; and
+Insulation is properly installed and flanged, other mechanical connections are properly assembled and the vessel is clean and dry; and

 • Verify that pressure-relieving devices satisfy design requirements (correct device and correct set pressure) and are properly installed.
 If damage did occur, document it and recommend appropriate repairs or engineering assessments that may be necessary to ensure the vessel is fit for service.